rollbar/docs/onboarding/spring.md

-# Installation
+# Follow these steps

-Follow these steps to get your first event sent and start using Rollbar now with your Spring project!
+Send your first event and start using Rollbar with three easy steps with your Spring project!

 ## Step 1: Install Rollbar